tlevine/wetlands/v2.1/readme.md

 The cache doesn't work if you've changed the schema; delete `data/fat.db` if that happens.

+If you want to clear just the pdf cache, run this

+    sqlite3 /tmp/wetlands.db 'update application set pdfParsed = NULL'

 ## Serve

 Serve the website like so.